 MONDAY, FRIDAY AND SATURDAY 9-1 PM.

-We are all unpaid volunteers so our days and hours change accordingly to staffing coverage - suggest that you call the office before you plan to visit: 530-275-3995.
+We are all unpaid volunteers, so our days and hours change according to staffing coverage - we suggest you call the office before you plan to visit: 530-275-3995.

-If we are not open when you are visiting the area, call 530-604-7771 and we just may be able to accommodate a visit for you.
+If we are not open when you visit the area, call 530-604-7771, and we may be able to accommodate your visit.

-We love sharing our history for school tours (we have fun docents!), "car" club tours and call us if you have "out of town" guests coming.
-We will try to accommodate your needs!
+We love sharing our history for school tours (we have fun docents!), car club tours, and when guests come from out of town.
+Call us if you need us to accommodate your needs!

-We have added some of our past newsletters for your pleasure that have interesting stories and photos, so take a look at our "newsletters" page.
+We have added more of our past newsletters, which have interesting stories and photos, to our "newsletters" page for your pleasure.

 Our location is 1525 Median Ave. in the City of Shasta Lake.
 We are part of the Visitors Center housing a Museum, Library and Chamber of Commerce.